 Your costs will vary based on company, coverage, type of life insurance policy, and the class into which you are placed.

-However, the sample below is an average monthly cost for a 20-year term life insurance policy that is worth $500,000.
+The sample below is an average monthly cost for a 20-year term life insurance policy that is worth $500,000.
 The applicant is a female who is 40 years old living in California.
 She is 5’3” and weighs 140 pounds.

 Said applicant was diagnosed with diabetes in 2014 and has a clean driving record.
 Their A1c levels were 7.7 when last checked and their average A1c levels are 7.2 for the last 12 months.
 They have no complications due to diabetes and do not use insulin.
 Their pill-based treatment for diabetes ended in 2016.